LeeWhite187/OGA.KeyMgmt/README.md

   * AES
   * ECDSA
 * It currently leverages base .NET encryption libraries.
 But, can be extended to create keys in Bouncy Castle or LibSodium.
+* Supports CRUD functionality for key objects.
+* Key objects can be retrieved from the store by name or by key properties, such as type, age, status, etc...
+* Key queries are implemented using a predicate filter (See comments at top of [PredicateBuilder](https://github.com/LeeWhite187/OGA.DomainBase/blob/main/OGA.DomainBase/OGA.DomainBase_SP/QueryHelpers/PredicateBuilder.cs)).
 * Both key object and keystore classes are versioned, so they can be correctly loaded by (and migrated to) newer versions.
 * A keystore updates a version counter each time its contents are changed, for easier reconciliation.
 * Persisted keystores are signed (via ECDSA) to ensure integrity and tampering.
 The signature is verified on load.
-* Key objects can be retrieved from the store by name or by key properties, such as type, age, status, etc...
-* Key queries are implemented using a predicate filter (See comments at top of [PredicateBuilder](https://github.com/LeeWhite187/OGA.DomainBase/blob/main/OGA.DomainBase/OGA.DomainBase_SP/QueryHelpers/PredicateBuilder.cs)).

 ## Installation
 OGA.KeyMgmt is available via NuGet: